docmcfly/cySendMails/README.md

-# cySendMails
+# Typo3 Extension :: cySendMails
-TYPO3 extension ::  you can send mails to other frontend users without knowing your email address
+You can send mails to other frontend users without knowing your email address